matthias-reis/aithir.de/_content/storylines/world-2.md

 More detailed numbers with sources will follow.
 The whole climate crisis is much more complex than only turning energy management into its green alternatives.
-It entails other more efficient greenhouse gases than CO₂, deforestation and tipping points.
+It entails other more efficient greenhouse gases than CO₂, deals with deforestation and tipping points.

-During of the creation of this article in the form of a series of postings spreading half a year, I had the feeling that the headlines around this copmplex were oveertaking each other.
-War, pipelines, catastrophes, political changes, protests, science reports - the topics piled up almost on an hourly basis.
+The creation of this article in the form of a series of postings spread over half a year.
+During this time, I had the feeling that the headlines around the climate complex were oveertaking each other.
+War, pipelines, natural catastrophes, political changes, protests, science reports - the topics piled up almost on an hourly basis.

 ## The Problem Chain

 Even if you touch the surface of those building blocks, you already see that any of these fields is utterly complex and never black and white.
-So before I go into more detail on some of them, let's go back to the basic problem.
+So before I go into more detail on some of them, let's go back to the problem itself.

 Earth thankfully has a greenhouse effect.
 It would be a [cold dead place](https://youtu.be/oLddYrmClQw) of -18°C if it wasn't there.
 This effect is caused by gases in the atmosphere that are transparent in visual light and opaque in infrared light.
-Mainly water vapour (with short term effects) and CO₂ (with complex long-term lifecycles).
+The gases with the strongest effects are water vapour (with short term effects) and CO₂ (with complex long-term lifecycles).

 We have increased the amount of CO₂ dramatically in the last 100 years - from 320 to 420 ppm (by 30%) in the last 60 years alone.
-We have seen that Earth is significantly heating up.
-The CO₂ pollution is caused by burning fossile fuels - like coal (C) or gas (CH<sub>4</sub>).
+We have seen that the Earth is significantly heating up.
+The CO₂ pollution is caused by burning fossil fuels - like coal (C) or gas (CH<sub>4</sub>).

 We use the energy coming from there for global wealth, so we can't just stop it without losing this wealth.